tatsuya/restlet-app/README.md

 ### Run this application

-The main class is: `App.java`
+The main class is: `App.java`.
 By default the application is launched at `http://localhost:9000`, but you can change it in `App.java`.

 You can interact with this application easily using a REST client like [POSTMAN][postman].

-## Database access
+## Database

-To interact with the database you can use `mongo` shell for MongoDB.
+The persistent layer can be switched between MongoDB and on-memory storage.
+You can set which storage is used by updating `AppConfig.java`.
+By default on-memory persistence is used.
+It means whenever you restart the application all data is just disappeared.

+## Description

+This Web API contains 2 main resources:

+- Trick: Represents a snowboard trick (name, description, etc.), identified by an auto-generated id.
+- Movie: Represents a movie of snowboard trick, identified by an auto-generated id.

 ## Usage

 These examples are made using the JSON format but you can use XML or YAML if you want.

-### Create a resource
+### Create a trick

 `POST http://localhost:9000/tricks/`